-The Career Center supervises and approves the Internship notation.
-Students register for the program through the Student Forms tab in Gateway and work with the Internship Coordinator throughout the duration of the experience.
-The Educational Studies Department does not administer the Internship Notation Program, but we are happy to provide help in finding appropriate internships.
+The Career Center supervises and approves the internship notation, but we are happy to provide help in finding appropriate internships.
 Students with questions about the Internship Notation Program should contact Amity Fox in the Career Center.

 Examples of educational studies internships